-Spencer’s practice consists of both general litigation and on solicitor’s work, where he has a particular focus on agricultural law.
+Spencer’s practice consists of solicitor’s work, where he has a particular focus on agricultural law.

 Spencer practiced for several years at a medium-sized firm in downtown Vancouver before joining Campbell Froh May & Rice LLP in 2009.

-In his litigation practice, Spencer has conducted many trials at all levels of court in British Columbia, relating to commercial disputes, estates, expropriation compensation and environmental matters.
-He has also conducted numerous arbitrations and administrative hearings in various fields including crop insurance and consumer protection.
-He focuses on creative and speedy solutions in the resolution of files, with the goal of being cost effective for clients.
+In his litigation practice, Spencer conducted many trials at all levels of court in British Columbia, relating to commercial disputes, estates, expropriation compensation and environmental matters.
+He also conducted numerous arbitration’s and administrative hearings in various fields including crop insurance and consumer protection.

 His family has deep roots in Richmond and Vancouver, dating back to the 1870’s.
 The family has been farming in the Lower Mainland since the 19th Century, and continues to be actively involved in farming.